-- (3) Litter bearer rotation; - (4) Litter laddering, including toe-nailing; and - (5) Calls. - Be able to act as litter captain in a non-technical evacuation, including the proper use of toenailing, laddering, and rotation of litter bearers. - c) Be able to be a litter team member on a semi-technical evacuation and describe the personal equipment required for the rescuer's safety.
+- (4) Litter laddering, including toe-nailing; and

+- (5) Calls.

+- b) Be able to act as litter captain in a non-technical evacuation, including the proper use of toenailing, laddering, and rotation of litter bearers.

+- c) Be able to be a litter team member on a semi-technical evacuation and describe the personal equipment required for the rescuer's safety.

-10. Belays
+- 10. Belays

 - a) Demonstrate proper belay techniques including:

 - (1) Anchoring;

 - (2) Belayer tie-in;

 - (3) Stance;

 - (4) Aim;

 - (5) Uphill and downhill travel;

-- (6) ASRC standard calls;-and
+- (6) ASRC standard calls;and

 - (7) Tree-wrap and mechanical brakes.

-11. Field Team Organization
+- 11. Field Team Organization

 - a) Define "field team."

 - b) Describe at least five types of search team.

 - c) Describe at least four types of rescue team.

 - d) Define the functions of the following field team positions:

 - (1) Field Team Leader;

 - (2) Medical Officer;

 - (3) Rescue Specialist; and

 - (4) Radio Operator.

-12. Helicopter Operations
+- 12. Helicopter Operations

-- Describe the hazards to ground personnel working around a helicopter. - b) Describe standard protocols for helicopter operations. - Explain proper procedures for hoist operations. - Describe the considerations for selecting and preparing an LZ.
+- a) Describe the hazards to ground personnel working around a helicopter.

+- b) Describe standard protocols for helicopter operations.

+- c) Explain proper procedures for hoist operations.

+- d) Describe the considerations for selecting and preparing an LZ.

-13. Field Communications
+- 13. Field Communications

 - a) Describe the use and dangers of these signaling devices:

 - (1) Aerial flares;

 - (2) Smoke;

 - (3) Signal mirrors;

 - (4) Fires;

 - (5) Panels and paulins; and

-- (6) Hand and body signals.
+(6) Hand and body signals.

-- b) Define the special problems associated with the field use of portable radios and list some possible solutions.

-- Briefly describe basic radio procedures including courtesy, security, brevity and the use of the phonetic alphabet and 10 codes.

-- d) Be able to use reliably all groupowned VHF-FM base and commonly encountered handheld radios, including being able to: - (1) Adjust of channel, volume, squelch and PL controls; - (2) Describe and observe FCC regulations and the ASRC radio SOP; - (3) Describe indications of a low battery and the technique for changing radio batteries; and - (4) Describe various techniques for improving marginal communications encountered while using VHF-FM hand-held radios. - e) Demonstrate knowledge of ASRC status codes. - f) Demonstrate non-radio communications with audible and visual signals such as: whistle or loud noise maker; signal mirror, fire & smoke and lights.

-14. Wilderness Medicine
+- b) Define the special problems associated with the field use of portable radios and list some possible solutions. - c) Briefly describe basic radio procedures including courtesy, security, brevity and the use of the phonetic alphabet and 10 codes. - d) Be able to use reliably all group-owned VHF-FM base and commonly encountered handheld radios, including being able to: - (1) Adjust of channel, volume, squelch and PL controls; - (2) Describe and observe FCC regulations and the ASRC radio SOP; - (3) Describe indications of a low battery and the technique for changing radio batteries; and - (4) Describe various techniques for improving marginal communications encountered while using VHF-FM hand-held radios. - e) Demonstrate knowledge of ASRC status codes. - f) Demonstrate non-radio communications with audible and visual signals such as: whistle or loud noise maker; signal mirror, fire & smoke and lights. - 14.
+Wilderness Medicine